Program Information

 • land sale contracts

-• property taxes that are at least two years delinquent
+• property taxes that are at least three years delinquent

 • homeowners’ association (HOA) or condo association dues